1. General provisions

 5.3.
 If a match has technical problems and can no longer be played, the match is canceled.
 Interrupted matches are not rescheduled; they are kept in "Interrupted" status.

 5.4.
-A match may be resumed in the cases described below, provided that the error was detected before the opening of the score and/or the end of the first half:
+A match may be resumed in the cases described below, provided that the error was detected before the opening of the score and/or the end of the first quarter:

 a) if the match was not started according to the schedule.